-A decent hydration pack is an absolute must to carry all the essentials for both man and machine.
+A decent hydration pack is an absolute must to carry all the essentials for both rider and machine

 Find the best mountain bike hydration packs with our grouptest that compares hydration packs and bladders from mid-size through to all-day ride capacity.